Fission310/newbie-education/java/06-variables.md

 Don't worry about memorizing this, you can reference this table or documentation if you're unsure of what data is stored in each of the different types.

+Note the bolded data types.
+They are the most common ones and likely the only ones you'll be using.

 ## Using a Variable

 1. __Declare__ it (give it a type and name).